Studying for the TOEFL writing section can feel difficult. You’ve studied reading, listening, and speaking — what about writing?

 From the 2 rubrics above, we can find exactly what the graders look for in both 5-score answers in the TOEFL® Writing Section.

-A 5-score answer for both Independent and Integrated questions shares these three requirements:
+A 5-score answer for both Integrated Writing and Writing for an Academic Discussion tasks shares these three requirements:

-Keeping these three things in mind is an easy way to keep your writing score high for both Integrated and Independent questions.
+Keeping these three things in mind is an easy way to keep your writing score high for both Integrated and Writing for an Academic Discussion tasks.

 Be on the lookout for information, organization, and idea connection when you start writing!